What chronic stress is doing to your sex life

 Stress is a libido killer for both vulva-havers and penis-havers.
 Our bodies’ fight or flight response can’t tell the difference between distress from workday deadlines and a real physical threat, like being chased by a bear.

-When you’re working hard at your job (or just Life even), you’re encouraged to be assertive, competitive, and tough.
-And yet, when we get home and/or spend time with loved ones, we’re expected to automatically relax and get ready for sexy time.
+When you’re working hard at your job (or just life), you’re encouraged to be assertive, competitive, and tough.
+Yet, when we get home and/or spend time with loved ones, we’re expected to automatically relax and get ready for sexy time.

 Some might — those whose sex drive is accelerated by stress – but for many, stress stops desire right in its tracks.